rainbow494/arch-1/doc/en-us/justintvs-live-video-broadcasting-architecture.markdown

 6. Git is used for source code control.
 They like that you can write a branch, a 20 or 30 line feature, and it's merged in with everyone elses branches that are currently on production.
 Things are very separate and modular.
 You can easily pull back certain features as apposed to Subversion where you have to pull back entire commits and anyone who committed some non offending code is out of luck.
 7. Every few days everyone tries to merge into the master branch in order to eliminate conflicts.
 8. They release many small features: between 5 and 15 deployments a day to production!
 Range form 1 line bug fixes to a larger experiment.
-9. Database schema upgrades are done by hand. <span class="comment"><span style="color: #000000;">A well-hacked version of ActiveRecord migrations works across their replicated databases.
-There are a number of different staging environments in which tests are conducted before deploying changes to production.</span></span>
+9. Database schema upgrades are done by hand.
+A well-hacked version of ActiveRecord migrations works across their replicated databases.
+There are a number of different staging environments in which tests are conducted before deploying changes to production.
 10. Configuration file changes are handled by Puppet.
 11. Every feature is basically an experiment.
 They are tracking virality and retention on every major change they make.
 It's an experiment because they are trying to figure out which changes actually improve the metrics they care about.